Sandra Day O’Connor College of Law policies

 JD admission

-For the JD program, the Sandra Day O’Connor College of Law enrolls only one first-year JD class per year, beginning in the fall semester.
-The program is a three-year program, and almost all students study on a full-time basis.
-The college does offer a flexible scheduling option for students with circumstances that make full-time enrollment impossible.
-To be considered for admission to the Juris Doctor program, applicants must have taken the LSAT (excludes applicants applying to the ASU Achievement Program) and have earned or will earn by the time of enrollment in law school, a bachelor’s degree that has been awarded by an institution that is accredited by an accrediting agency recognized by the United States Department of Education.
+For the JD program, the Sandra Day O'Connor College of Law enrolls only one first-year Juris Doctor class per year, beginning in the fall semester.
+This is a three-year program, and almost all students study on a full-time basis.
+The college offers a flexible scheduling option for students with circumstances that make full-time enrollment impossible.
+To be considered for admission to the Juris Doctor program, applicants must have taken the LSAT (excluding applicants applying to the ASU Achievement Program) and have earned, by the time of enrollment in law school, a bachelor's degree awarded by an institution that is accredited by an accrediting agency recognized by the United States Department of Education.

 ASU Law is committed to a more sustainable and resilient future and requires applicants to apply electronically through the Law School Admission Council website: https://www.lsac.org/.